lmurphy13/lmurphy13/README.md

 ## Hi there 👋, I'm Liam

-### An undergraduate student, upcoming graduate student, and software engineer from Chicago.
+### I am an undergraduate student, upcoming graduate student, and software engineer from Chicago.

 - 🎓 I am a senior at Marquette University studying Computer Science and Spanish.